Learning with Bounded Instance- and Label-dependent Label Noise: Learning with BILN

-Indeed, in practice we do not have access to $\tilde{\eta}$, but it is feasible for us to obtain an estimator $\hat{\tilde{\eta}}$ for $\tilde{\eta}$.
-Note that the estimation of $\tilde{\eta}$ is a traditional probability estimation problem which can be addressed by several methods, such as the probabilistic classification methods (e.g. logistic regression, deep neural networks), the kernel density estimation methods and the density ratio estimation methods.
+Indeed, in practice $\tilde{\eta}$ is inaccessible to us, but it is feasible for us to obtain an estimator $\hat{\tilde{\eta}}$ for $\tilde{\eta}$.
+Note that the estimation of $\tilde{\eta}$ is a traditional probability estimation problem which can be addressed by several methods, such as the probabilistic classification methods (e.g.,\ logistic regression, deep neural networks), the kernel density estimation methods, and the density ratio estimation methods.